 On the other hand, endometriomas (cysts that are associated with endometriosis) can spawn fertility struggles.
 But, it’s not clear whether this is a direct result of the cyst itself, or if the underlying issues that caused the cyst are responsible for fertility problems.

 Also, if surgery is required to remove a cyst, there is concern that it could interfere with future fertility.
-But research suggests that in women who undergo in-vitro fertilization (IVF) treatment, surgery to remove ovarian cysts doesn’t impact the chances of achieving pregnancy.
+But research suggests that in women who undergo in-vitro fertilization (IVF) treatment, surgery to remove ovarian cysts doesn’t impact the chances of achieving pregnancy14.

 There are minimally invasive options to remove non-cancerous cysts that shouldn’t affect the ovaries.
 Mention your family planning goals to your doctor when discussing treatment options.